Oman Professional League

-The Oman Professional League (دوري المحترفين عمان; known as the Omantel Professional League for sponsorship reasons), previously known as the Omantel Elite League, is the top division of the Oman Football Association, and was officially created in 1976.
-Currently, the most successful team in the league is Dhofar with 12 titles to their name.
+The Oman Professional League (دوري المحترفين عمان; known as the Omantel Professional League for sponsorship reasons), previously known as the Omantel Elite League, is the top division of the Oman Football Association.
+It was founded in 1976.
+Currently, the most successful team in the league is Dhofar, with 12 titles to its name.

 Evolution to a professional league

-In 2010, during the annual draw for the Sultan Qaboos Cup, Sultan Qaboos bin Said, Sultan of Oman, granted the OFA an annual 2.6 million rial (approximately 6.7 million dollars) till the year 2015 to further boost the development of the league.
+In 2010, during the annual draw for the Sultan Qaboos Cup, Sultan Qaboos bin Said, the Sultan of Oman, granted the OFA an annual sum of 2.6 million rial (approximately 6.7 million dollars) until the year 2015 to further boost the development of the league.
 The move was made to nurture Oman's football youth, and create higher hopes of Oman qualifying for the 2014 FIFA World Cup.
 The deal is in addition to the annual 1.6 million rial that the Sultan gives to the OFA every year.

 Although being very popular in the local community, it was ranked according to the AFC as a Class D football League till the 2012–13 season.
 Sayyid Khalid bin Hamid Al-Busaidi, OFA President, had already announced his organization's plan to transform the Omani Football League into a professional league by 2012, and also announced to change the league's name to the Oman Mobile League.
 The interest from many companies such as Nissan, Shell and Oman Mobile, was one of the main reasons why the league was expected to transform, under with the leadership of Sayyid Khalid.

 The contract was extended again for the 2011–12 season for another three years to be known as the Omantel Elite League.

 In 2013, ahead of the 2013–14 season, it was announced that the league had taken the first steps to becoming fully professional.
 The Oman Football League got the seal of approval as a professional league on 1 September 2013 and will henceforth be called the Omantel Professional League (OPL).

 On 10 September 2014, one day before the first match of the 2014–15 season was played, Oman Football Association announced the extension of Omantel’s support for the country’s Professional League as its title sponsor.

 On 30 April 2016, OFA and the Public Authority for Radio and Television (PART) reached an agreement on TV broadcasting rights of all competitions and matches organised by OFA including those related to OPL and any other competitions and matches for three seasons.

 On 5 September 2016, the leading healthcare services provider in the Sultanate, Badr Al Samaa Group of Hospitals renewed their partnership with OFA for the 2016-17 Omani football season.
 On 8 September 2016, OFA confirmed that Omantel will be renewing their contract as the title sponsors of the OPL for the following three years, starting with the 2016-17 season until the 2018-19 season.